 But, if you need a just-right option and a fair bid on your project, there are turn-key, flexible, easy to use, try before you buy, predictable solutions.
 You can have a fairytale ending with an industry standard, customizable, solution that comes with a warranty, and backed by solid experience.

-Next time, in Part 4: The Ups & Downs of Design/Bid.
+Next time, in Part 4: The Ups & Downs of Consult-to-Bid.
 (Too much this?
 Too much that?)
 Discover how to find your just right with Nomad.